Sexual Harassment Policy

 - Any faculty or staff member with a complaint about a student should contact the Dean of Student Affairs.

-- Student complaints about other students will be reviewed by the Office of the Dean of Student Affairs.
-The judicial procedure for sexual harassment grievances are outlined in the student handbook.
+- Student complaints about other students will be reviewed by the Office of the Vice President for Student Life.
+The judicial procedures for sexual harassment grievances are outlined in the Student Code of Conduct.

 - Employee complaints about faculty or staff will be reviewed by the Director of Human Resources.

-- Student complaints about faculty or staff will be reviewed by the Director of Human Resources.
+- Student complaints about faculty or staff will be reviewed by the Director of Human Resources or the Vice President for Student Life.

-- Faculty or staff complaints about a student will be reviewed by the Dean of Student Affairs.
-The judicial procedures for sexual harassment grievances are outlined in the student handbook.
+- Faculty or staff complaints about a student will be reviewed by the Vice President for Student Life.
+The judicial procedures for sexual harassment grievances are outlined in the Student Code of Conduct.

 Adjudication for Complaints About Employees

-If upon review the Director of Human Resources or the Dean of Student Affairs believes it is possible that sexual harassment occurred, he/she will offer the complainant the choice of the following:
+If upon review the Director of Human Resources or the Vice President for Student Life believes it is possible that sexual harassment occurred, he/she will offer the complainant the choice of the following:

 - The complainant may try to resolve the issue through informal mediation in the office of the Director of Human Resources.